szymeq2k2/Program-Meteo/README.md

 - temp - display min max temperature from selected day and avg temp from all data.
 - today - display values in console from today.
 - add - adds data from today to database.
-- show - shows data on diagrams.
+- show - shows data on diagrams (show -d to enable dark mode).
 - quit - closes the aplication.

 ## Status: